ryzy/vc-lemp-server/README.md

 - Does yum update, yum groupinstall 'Development tools'
 - Switches off some not necessary services

-### nfs
-- Exports whole `/var/www` directory, so it's available to mount in your host system during development

 ### web-db
 - Installs/tune MySQL